Baking Bread in Someone Else’s OvenAug 30, 2013Posted by Forno Bravo

 I’ve been baking bread in other people’s ovens for years.
-It’s a lot fun.
+It’s a lot of fun.
 You get to experiment with flour and yeast from other countries, use different ovens, and bake entirely by feel.
 Forget the digital scale and baking stone, most rental apartments and houses don’t even have measuring cups.
-And besides, hand-mixing dough is a lot of fun.
+And besides, a hand-mixing dough is a lot of fun.
 It’s therapeutic.
 A couple of years ago, I even grew a sourdough culture using plums straight from the tree.
 Looking back, that dough was too stiff and I didn’t give my bread enough time to rise, but I guess that’s a sign that my baking has improved over the years.

 One of the interesting aspects of this experiment was that the flours and yeasts in the supermarket (Plodine) were entirely in Croatian.
 Often you see packaging with lots of different languages, where you can work out what is what.
 But in this case, I had to get by completely with pictures.
 So I went for the flour with the picture of a whole wheat boule on the front. haha.
 Luckily, whole wheat flour and instant yeast is what I got.